Miksus/scriptor/docs/tutorials/program/create.rst

     output_parser: callable
         Output parser.
 By default None.

+    env: dict
+        Additional environment variables to pass to the program in addition to the current.
+Overrides the ones that already exists.
+By default empty dict.

+    include_current_env: bool
+        Whether to include current environment variables.
+If you want to set all manually, set this to False and pass the environment variables via ``env``.
+By default True.

 .. note::

     By default, Scriptor does not use shell to avoid command injection.